 How to Stop a Dog From Biting His Tail

 Allowing the dog to repeatedly bite his tail is counterproductive.
 The more the dog is allowed to chew, the more damage the tail area sustains.
 This increases the chances of an infection which will only aggravate things.

 To stop a dog from biting his tail, it is important to treat the underlying medical condition so as to go to the root of the problem if it's occurring secondary to a health issue.
 For instance, if fleas are a trigger, see your vet for products that are safe to use.
 If there's a skin condition, your vet may prescribe products to help the skin heal.

 Here are some examples of ways to stop tail biting in dogs:

-- For persistent cases, examinations are necessary and the vast battery of tests often include metabolic screenings, complete blood counts, biochemistry profiles, tick titer tests, x-rays, and neurological exams.
+- For persistent cases, examinations are necessary and the vast battery of tests often includes metabolic screenings, complete blood counts, biochemistry profiles, tick titer tests, X-rays, and neurological exams.

 - Consider investing in an Elizabethan collar and use it until the area appears to be healing (no more raw tissue or bleeding and hair is regrowing).
 Your vet can help you fit one.

 - When you remove the Elizabethan collar after the area appears to be healing, make sure your dog doesn't go back to tail biting.